-Coyote’s chew on bones as youngsters.
-The research found at the 47th Annual Meeting of the Animal Behavior Society shows the reasoning for this.
-It was shown that when they chew on hard objects when they’re young, the bones in their skulls become shortened but also enlarged.
+Coyotes chew on bones as youngsters.
+The research found at the 47th Annual Meeting of the Animal Behavior Society shows this reasoning.
+It was shown that when they chew on hard objects when they’re young, the bones in their skulls become shortened and enlarged.
 This then allows them to eat a wider variety of food as adults.

-The researchers say this is the first time food has been shown to have such a dramatic impact on any animal’s anatomy.
+The researchers say this is the first time food has been shown to impact any animal’s anatomy dramatically.